 There is a large car park for the guests of the Grove Farm Cottages overlooking the large orchard which is doggy exercise area.

-There are many pretty walks straight from the cottages with both the picturesque church and the local pub being just a 15 minute walk across the fields.
+There are many pretty walks straight from the cottages with both the picturesque church and our local pub being just a 15-minute walk across the fields.

 Just 10 minutes away is Polstead where the steep little hills lead down to the river Stour.
 There are some wonderful walks here along the Pilgrims Way or explore the lovely woodland at Polstead called The Dollops, where the bluebells put on a wonderful springtime display: Polstead, The Cock Inn at Polstead is another good pub to have a drink and a snack at

 Food & Drink

 Try one of the many great gastro pubs around like The Lindsey Rose or The Anchor in Nayland overlooking the river Stour.
-Or perhaps try the award winning Crown in Stoke by Nayland and also another Crown in Bildeston!
+Or perhaps try the award winning Crown Inn at Stoke by Nayland and also another Crown The Bildeston Crown!
 The Great House or The Swan Hotel in Lavenham are also fabulous restaurants.